johnsonj561/Angular-SPA-Quick-Start/readme.md

 ## Quick Start: AngularJS SPA and NodeJS

-Jump start AngularJS single page application running on NodeJS server
+This repository was created with the intention of simplifying the start up time of a AngularJS single page application running on NodeJS server.

-Project was initialized through the use of [Express Generator]
+Project was initialized through the use of [Express Generator].

 After running express generator, changes were made to implement Angular SPA, resulting in the following file structure: